Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 You Are Medically Cleared for Surgery

 Most surgeons will classify candidates by their general health to determine the risk posed by plastic surgery.
 Candidates for liposuction who consider themselves otherwise healthy may still have an underlying condition that disqualifies them.
-Your doctor will go over these in your consultation.
+Your doctor will go over these in your consultation and may recommend a physical examination from your primary physician before cosmetic surgery.
 Conditions like asthma, diabetes, and high blood pressure are typical warning flags for plastic surgeons.

 Expect to be asked to disclose whether you’re a smoker, or whether you’ve stopped smoking less than 6 weeks before your procedure.
-Smokers (or users of tobacco or nicotine products) have a greater risk of infection, significant surgical complications like delayed healing, additional scarring, or skin death, and potential issues with recovery from anesthesia such as coughing or increased bleeding.
+Smokers (or users of tobacco or nicotine products) have a greater risk of infection, significant surgical complications like delayed healing, additional scarring, or skin death, and potential issues with recovery from anesthesia such as coughing, increased bleeding, venous thrombosis, pulmonary embolism, potentially other life-threatening lung or heart issues.

 You will also have to disclose if you take any kind of heart medication, especially blood thinners, as these can have serious effects on your ability to heal after surgery.
 You’ll typically need to supply a letter from your cardiologist clearing you for elective surgery and stating that it’s safe for you to stop your blood thinners a certain number of days pre-op.